 Radiofrequency ablation effectively shuts down the main defective vein in >99.5% of cases.
 Sclerotherapy is less definitive, as the varicose veins which stem from the ablated vein are numerous.
 It is common to see some residual varices which require some additional injections in the post-operative period to complete the treatment.
 This is termed 'top-up' ultrasound-guided sclerotherapy (see ultrasound-guided sclerotherapy).

-- Occassionally, a discomfort is felt along the length of the ablated vein.
+- Occasionally, a discomfort is felt along the length of the ablated vein.
 It is often described as a 'pulling' sensation.
 This usually somewhere between days 5 - 14, and is associated with inflammation of the treated vein.
 The discomfort settles on its own.
 To help it settle, it is recommended that you apply voltaren gel, wear your compression stocking, and take regular paracetamol.

 - It is expected that the varicose veins become hard and lumpy under the skin following sclerotherapy.
 This is a good sign, as it indicates that the veins have blocked following treatment.
 The lumpy veins usually become a bit tender to push on around day 5, and this can last a few weeks.
 This is another good sign, as it is associated with the inflammation that occurs in a successfully treated vein.
-It is rare to need anything more than panadol for this.
-Topical voltaren gel can be used to help things settle.
+It is rare to need anything more than paracetamoll for this.
+Topical Voltaren gel can be used to help things settle.
 You will notice the lumps gradually shrink down and disappear over the months following the procedure.

 - If you experience any major leg pain or swelling, or any chest pain or shortness of breath, this should be investigated urgently.
 If it is after-hours, Mr Milne can be contacted via the paging service.